codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build.md

 Using buildkit you can get

-* improved build output logs
+* improved build output logs,
-* mounting of external secrets that will never be stored in the image
+* mounting of external secrets that will never be stored in the image, and
 * access to SSH keys and sockets from within the Dockerfile.

 These capabilities are offered as extra arguments in the build step and using any of them will automatically enable buildkit.